aidamartinez/debug-log-admin-viewer/readme.md

 # Debug Log Admin Viewer

 Contributors: twkmedia
 Tags: debug, log, viewer
 Requires at least: 5.0
 Tested up to: 6.7
 Stable tag: 1.0.0
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+## ⚠️ Important Disclaimer

+This plugin modifies your wp-config.php file directly.
+While the plugin automatically creates backups before any modifications (keeping the 5 most recent backups), it is strongly recommended to:

+1. Create a manual backup of your wp-config.php file before installing and using this plugin
+2. Note the location of automatic backups (shown in the plugin settings page)
+3. Test the plugin in a staging environment first

+The plugin may not work if your wp-config.php has unusual formatting or custom modifications.
+In case of any issues, you can restore your wp-config.php from the automatic backups located in wp-content/uploads/debug-log-admin-viewer/.

 ## Short Description